GeethaBhargaviK/SHOPPING-MALL-CUSTOMER-SEGMENTATION/README.md

 4. Bivariate analysis between gender vs. annual income and spending score using violin plot and box plot respectively.

 ## Clustering Algorithms Implemented
-1. **Elbow technique** is used to find optimal number of customers and clusters are generated using **K-means** clustering.
+1. *Elbow technique* is used to find optimal number of customers and clusters are generated using *K-means* clustering.
-2. **Hierarchial** is used for generating clusters, optimal number of clusters is obtained using **Dendogram** method.
+2. *Hierarchial* is used for generating clusters, optimal number of clusters is obtained using *Dendogram* method.

 ## Conclusion
-By looking at the clusters of customers and their corresponding spending scores, customers have been aggregated them into 4 different categories namely Usual Customers, Priority Customers, Senior Citizen Target Customers, Young Target Customers.
-Appropriate marketing strategies and policies (according to segment in which custome lies) can be made to optimize the spending scores of the customer in the Mall.

-## Summary
-1. Visualized data using histogram, pie chart, box plot and conducted hypothesis testing to study feature correlation
-2. Performed Elbow Technique and used Dendogram to obtain the optimal no of clusters as 5 clusters in both cases
-3. Implemented K Means Clustering & Hierarchical Clustering to form clusters based on the input features and visualized in 2D, 3D
+The customer's spending scores in the mall can be optimised by using the appropriate marketing tactics and policies (based on the segment in which the customer resides).